vijithassar/memento/README.md

 // create a memento instance
 var project = memento();
-// fire the callback function whenever the player updates project.trigger('1:30', function(data, timestamp, node) {
+// fire the callback function at one minute and thirty seconds project.trigger('1:30', function(data, timestamp, node) {
   // do whatever you want in here
   console.log('logging at 90 seconds:', data, timestamp, node);